-In most instances the initial appearance will occurs within 72 hours of the arrest, or the first date available if on a weekend or holiday.
+In most instances, the initial appearance will occur within 72 hours of the arrest, or the first date available if on a weekend or holiday.
 Sometimes a person in custody will be released if a decision is made not to file charges; however, you should be aware that this does not necessarily mean you are off the hook.
 Charges may be filed at a later date.

-This article is authored through the collaborative efforts of Eric R. Pangburn, Travis James West and other legal professionals at West & Dunn, a law firm dedicated to providing high quality legal services to individuals and businesses, with a particular focus on assisting veterans of the United States Armed Forces.
-If you have questions or would like assistance with a legal matter, the attorneys at West & Dunn can be reached at 608-535-6420.
+This article is authored through the collaborative efforts of Eric R. Pangburn, Travis James West and other legal professionals at West & Dunn, a law firm dedicated to providing high-quality legal services to individuals and businesses, with a particular focus on assisting veterans of the United States Armed Forces.
+If you have questions or would like assistance with a legal matter, the attorneys at West & Dunn can be reached at (608) 490-9449.